bamhm182/SynackAPI/docs/src/usage/examples/register-targets.md

 If you're unfamiliar with `python3 -c`, this is how you can execute a small amount of Python from your (bash, zsh, etc.) shell.
 We take that to `import synack` just as we would in a full script.
-We then have a longer command that creates the handler, then calls the `targets.do_register_all()` function to get and register all unregistered targets.
+We then have a longer command that creates the handler, then calls the `targets.set_registered()` function to get and register all unregistered targets.

 ```bash
 python3 -c "import synack; synack.Handler().targets.set_registered()"